KILTprotocol/spec-ext-credential-api/readme.md

 This is the first step where the user’s DID is revealed to the dApp.

 The previous message in the flow - `'submit-terms'` - contains the `claim` with an optional `subject` field containing a DID URI.
-This `subject` value being provided means that the attester is willing to issue the credential for this specific DID.
+This `subject` value being provided means that the issuer is willing to issue the credential for this specific DID.
 If the `'submit-terms'` message included an unknown DID or none at all as `subject`, the extension MUST ask the user to choose the DID for which the credential will be issued.
 Otherwise, the extension SHOULD NOT offer the choice, but still MUST get the user’s consent to use this DID.

 The extension MUST generate the `salt` values according to the [KiltAttestationProofV1 specification](https://github.com/KILTprotocol/spec-KiltCredentialV1/blob/main/ProofTypes/KiltAttestationProofV1.md#salt) and provide them in the `request-attestation` message.
-The extension MUST provide the `delegationId` if the attester provided one in the previous step.
+The extension MUST provide the `delegationId` if the issuer provided one in the previous step.

 The extension used a temporary DID for the communication channel.
-Since this DID is only used for a single interaction, it is not possible for the attester to verify the identity of the claimer until this step.
+Since this DID is only used for a single interaction, it is not possible for the issuer to verify the identity of the claimer until this step.
-In order for the attester to hold a proof that the claimer agreed to the terms, the claimer MUST sign the `RequestAttestation` object using the DID specified in the credential subject (field `claim.credentialSubject.id`).
+In order for the issuer to hold a proof that the claimer agreed to the terms, the claimer MUST sign the `RequestAttestation` object using the DID specified in the credential subject (field `claim.credentialSubject.id`).
-The attester SHOULD store the signed `RequestAttestation` object in case it is needed for later dispute resolution.
+The issuer SHOULD store the signed `RequestAttestation` object in case it is needed for later dispute resolution.

 The chosen or confirmed DID URI will be submitted as the `subject` field of the `claim` in the `'request-attestation'` message.
-The attester MUST only issue a credential to this DID.
+The issuer MUST only issue a credential to this DID.
-The attester MUST use the provided `salt` values for the proof of the credential.
+The issuer MUST use the provided `salt` values for the proof of the credential.
-The attester MAY reject the request if this DID is different from the `subject` in the previous `'submit-terms'` message.
+The issuer MAY reject the request if this DID is different from the `subject` in the previous `'submit-terms'` message.

 |              |                         |